-Even if you’ve secured some scholarships and federal loans, you might have an education funding gap.
+Even if you’ve secured some scholarships and federal loans, you might have an education funding gap, since federal loans come with borrowing limits.
 That’s when you could consider private student loans.

-Unlike with federal options, private loans aren’t issued by the government.
+Unlike federal options, private loans aren’t issued by the government.
 Instead, they’re offered by private lenders, such as a bank or credit union.
-That means eligibility, interest rates, and repayment terms can vary from one lender to the next.
-Because of this variance, it’s important to shop for the best private student loan company that suits your financial situation and offers lower interest rates.
+That means eligibility, interest rates and repayment terms can vary from one lender to the next.
+Because of this variance, it’s important to shop for the best private student loan company that suits your financial situation.